-- 354. As a result of the foregoing acts and omissions the Plaintiff requires and/or will require more health care and services and did incur medical, health, incidental, and related expenses.
-Plaintiff is informed and believes and further alleges that Plaintiff will in the future be required to obtain further medical and/or hospital care, attention, and services. - 355.
-By reason of the foregoing, Plaintiff has been damaged as against the Defendants in excess of seventy-five thousand dollars (\$75,000.00).
+350. As a result of the foregoing acts and omissions the Plaintiff requires and/or will require more health care and services and did incur medical, health, incidental, and related expenses.
+Plaintiff Constant and Services is informed and believes and further alleges that she will in the future be required to obtain further medical and/or hospital care, attention, and services.

+351. By reason of the foregoing, Plaintiff has been has been damaged as against the Defendants in excess of seventy-five thousand dollars (\$75,000.00).

-SIXTH CAUSE OF ACTION AS AGAINST THE DEFENDANTS (NEGLIGENT MISREPRESENTATION)
+SIXTH CAUSE OF ACTION AS AGAINST DEFENDANTS (NEGLIGENT MISREPRESENTATION)

-- 356. Plaintiff repeats, reiterates, and realleges each and every allegation of this Complaint contained in each of the foregoing paragraphs inclusive, with the same force and effect as if more fully set forth herein. - 357.
-Defendants had a duty to make honest and accurate representations to the Plaintiff, her professional cosmetologist(s), and the public in general regarding the safety of the Products. - 358.
-At all relevant times, Defendants' represented to Plaintiff, her professional cosmetologist(s), and the public in general that the Products were safe to chemically straighten/relax hair in that they did not cause an increased risk of uterine cancer and uterine fibroids. - 359.
-The aforementioned representations made by Defendants were, in fact, false because the Products were not safe to use for chemically straightening/relaxing hair given their increased risk of uterine cancer and uterine fibroids.
+352. Plaintiff repeats, reiterates, and realleges each and every allegation of this Complaint contained in each of the foregoing paragraphs inclusive, with the same force and effect as if more fully set forth herein.

+353. Defendants had a duty to make honest and accurate representations to the Plaintiff, her professional cosmetologist(s), and the public in general regarding the safety of the Products.

+354. At all relevant times, Defendants represented to Plaintiff

+, her professional cosmetologist(s), and the public in general that the Products were safe to use to chemically straighten/relax hair in that they did not cause an increased risk of uterine fibroids.

+355. The aforementioned representations made by Defendants were, in fact, false because the Products were not safe to use to chemically straighten/relax hair given their increased risk of uterine fibroids.

-- 360. When said representations were made by Defendants, they knew or should have known those representations to be false. - 361.
-The representations made by Defendants were made to Plaintiff between 1985 and up to the time of her diagnosis with uterine cancer and uterine fibroids through direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products. - 362.
-As a result of Defendants' representations through direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products, Plaintiff was induced to want to use the Products and/or request the use of the Products through her professional cosmetologist(s). - 363.
-Upon information and belief, Plaintiff 's professional cosmetologist(s) obtained the information regarding the side effects of the Products from direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products. - 364.
-Upon information and belief, Defendants represented to
+356. When said representations were made by Defendants, they knew or should have known those representations to be false.

+357. The representations made by Defendants were made to Plaintiff between approximately 1992 up to the time of her diagnosis with and treatment for uterine fibroids through direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products.

+358. As a result of Defendants' representations through direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products, Plaintiff was induced to want to use the Products and/or request the use of the Products through her professional cosmetologist(s).

+359. Upon information and belief, Plaintiff sector is professional cosmetologist(s) obtained the information regarding the side effects of the Products from direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products.

-'s professional cosmetologist(s) by way of direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products that the Products were safe to use for chemically straightening/relaxing hair in that they were not associated with an increased risk of uterine cancer and uterine fibroids. - 365.
-In or about 1988, when Plaintiff began using the Products and throughout her use of the Products, Defendants represented to her by way of direct-to-consumer marketing, advertisements, and/or the packaging and/or the Products' packaging and/or labeling that the Products were safe to use for chemically straightening/relaxing hair and were not associated with an increased risk of uterine cancer and uterine fibroids.
+360. Upon information and belief, Defendants represented to Plaintiff 's professional cosmetologist(s) by way of direct-to-consumer marketing, advertisements, and/or the packaging and/or labeling of the Products that the Products were safe to use for chemically straightening/relaxing hair.

+361. In or about 1992, when Plaintiff because the began using the Products and throughout her use of the Products, Defendants represented to her by way of direct-to-consumer marketing, advertisements, and/or the packaging and/or the Products' packaging and/or labeling that the Products were safe to use for chemically straightening/relaxing hair and were not associated with an increased risk of uterine fibroids.